DavidRimon/cfts/google ctf 2020/avr/README.md

 calling `timer_on_off` when `logged_in=1` , will go the `else` clause.
 There, one character will be copied to from `top_secret_data` to `secret`, and then there is a call for `timer_on_off`.
 What happens here, is that the timer will be set again (because the parameter !=0), and the else clause will be called again, and then another character will  be copied from `top_secret_data` to `secret`, until we reach `NULL` in `top_secret_data`, then the timer will go off.

 That means, that causing the timer interrupt once after we are logged in - will pass the flag from `top_secret_data` to `secret`.
-The only was to do that though, is threw case 3.
+The only way to do that though, is through case 3.
 And this time, we can't use timing attack - because here the password check  time doesn't depend on input length.

 What will we do?